What bills can be paid with a credit card?

 Pros and cons of paying bills with credit cards

 In the end, you need to do the math.
 In many cases, it costs extra to pay with a credit card.
-But do the rewards you’ll gain outweigh the additional expenses?
+Do the rewards you’ll gain outweigh the additional expenses?

 If so (and if you plan to pay your balance in full each month), then paying bills by credit card can be a great option.